crewjam/saml/README.md

 ## Security Issues

 Please do not report security issues in the issue tracker.
 Rather, please contact me directly at ross@kndr.org ([PGP Key `78B6038B3B9DFB88`](https://keybase.io/crewjam)).
+If your issue is *not* a security issue, please use the issue tracker so other contributors can help.